 14 October 1997: On the Fiftieth Anniversary of his historic supersonic flight in the Bell X-1 research rocketplane, Brigadier General Charles Elwood (“Chuck”) Yeager, United States Air Force (Retired) once again broke the Sound Barrier when he flew over Edwards Air Force Base in a McDonnell Douglas F-15D-38-MC Eagle, serial number 84-046.
 Lieutenant Colonel Troy Fontaine flew in the rear seat of the two-place fighter.
 Glamorous Glennis III was painted on the Eagle’s nose.

-An estimated 5,000 spectators were at Edwards Air Force Base in the high desert north of Los Angeles, California, to see this historic flight.
+The Associated Press reported that an estimated 1,000 spectators were at Edwards Air Force Base in the high desert north of Los Angeles, California, to see this historic flight.

 My friend, aviation photographer Tim Bradley, and I were there.
 Tim took the photograph above a few minutes after General Yeager landed.
 As he concluded his comments to the crowd, he said, “All that I am. . .
 I owe to the Air Force.”